 Dorms remain open during shorter breaks such as fall break, Thanksgiving break, and spring break.
 During winter break, between the fall and spring semesters, students must vacate their rooms but can apply to remain on campus.
-Please review the information on winter break and occupancy dates.
+Please review information on winter break, move-in dates, and move-out dates.

 Yes.
 Meal plan options and information on dining halls can be found on the Penn Dining Services website.

-Refer to the occupancy dates.
+Refer to the move-out dates.
 Exchange students cannot extend their stay past the move-out deadline.